-Freight brokers often serve as a stand-in shipping department for companies.
-This means that organizations save money and resources on having to hire their own in-house logistics team.
-Outsourcing your shipping department not only saves in payroll expenses, but also saves in the time allocated to creating invoices, audits and training.
+Instead of building an in-house logistics team, consider working with a freight broker who serves as a stand-in shipping department.
+This means that organizations save money and resources not having to hire their own in-house logistics team.
+There are various ways that partnering with a freight broker can reduce expenses for your business.
+It saves in payroll expenses, but you will also save time allocated to creating invoices, audits and training.

-Working with a freight broker frees up businesses’ time and energy to focus on what they do best.
+Working with a freight broker frees up time for business owners and managers to focus on what they do best, running and growing your business.
 It’s having a team of experts on your side to ensure that you’re getting the best rates and working with the ideal shipping carrier for your specific needs.

-Freight brokers are agile, and can provide more or less capacity, depending on your business cycle.
+Finding the right small business shipping solutions is key to optimizing your shipping process.
+Freight brokers are agile and can help deliver efficiencies such as providing capacity and sourcing equipment that line up with your business cycle.
 In other words, your organization won’t have to stress over seasonality, irregular spikes or drops in your business.
 Regardless of your shipping needs at any given time, a freight broker is fully equipped to help.

-Freight brokers know the ins and outs of the industry.
-When working with a broker, there is no second guessing if you asked the right questions, chose the right carrier or got the best rate.
+Freight brokers are experts in logistics and know the ins and outs of the industry.
+So, when working with a broker, you won’t be second guessing if you asked the right questions, chose the right carrier or got the best rate.

-Shipping agents apply their real-world knowledge to your business, coupled with access to the best technology in the industry.
+Shipping agents work to deliver the best routes & rates and have access to the best technology in the industry.
 This allows for robust reporting and visibility into your logistics, ensuring that you are consistently getting the best rates.

-Freight brokers have extensive networks, partnering with carriers all across the country.
+Freight brokers have extensive carrier networks, partnering with local, regional and national carriers located all across the country.
 Additionally, they have buying power.
 Freight brokers often have superior negotiated rates than individual organizations due to their strategic partnerships.
 Therefore, working with a freight broker can lower your shipping expenses by providing you with access to their negotiated discounts.

-Shipping freight can be intimidating at first, because, in many ways, it is very different than parcel shipping.
-There are many details to know about freight shipping, including packing best practices, accessorials and loading dock requirements.
-Additionally, there are different methods to ship based on your specific budget and timeframes, including LTL and FTL truckloads as well as rail or air transit.
+Shipping freight can be intimidating at first because, in many ways, it is very different than parcel shipping.
+There are many details about freight shipping, including packing best practices, accessorials and loading dock requirements.
+Additionally, there are different shipping methods based on your specific budget and timeframes, including less-than-truckload (LTL) and full truckload as well as rail or air transit.

-Shipping agents are experts in making logistics easy.
-They know what questions to ask, which carriers are best to suit specific needs and the best way to ship specific items.
+Freight brokers like FreightCenter are experts at simplifying the shipping process.
+They know what questions to ask, which carriers’ best suit specific needs and the best way to ship specific items.
 Working with a broker simplifies the process and removes the guesswork.

 In short, freight brokers are reliable.
-Whether your company is shipping two hundred or two thousand pounds, a freight broker can figure out how to get your item from point A to point B.
+Whether your company is shipping two hundred or two thousand pounds, a freight broker can figure out how to get your cargo from point A to B.

 Finally, working with a freight broker is just convenient.
-The quote process is easy, and working directly with a shipping agent provides peace of mind that you’re taking all necessary steps to select the best shipping method.
+Most brokers have online shipping tools and technology that helps to streamline the quoting process.
+Working directly with a shipping agent provides peace of mind that you’re taking all necessary steps to select the best shipping method.